nearprotocol/stakewars/README.md

 2. submit the scenario that you ran as an issue
 3. participate by running a validating node each week

 Soon, we will merge the Stake Wars network into TestNet.
-At that point, you can run all of the scenarios there for the same amounts of point.
+At that point, you can run all of the scenarios there for the same amounts of points.

+In order to get more tokens on TestNet:

+1. Generate keys (don't delete or regenerate these!)
+2. Send us the associated account id and public key
+3. Stake each week using that account
+4. Get sweet points for staking

 ## How to get started